Darius1023/ApplicantInterviewAssessmentApp.github.io/README.md

 Create a file name useForm.js

-Create the Text field for Email, name with error function
+Encode some codes to Create the Text field for Email and name with error function.
+See attached file.

 Create ASP.Net Project